Heavy Metal teams up with Crypto.com to create collectible NFTs

 The brand’s impact on popular culture is substantial; besides spawning the cult classic 1981 namesake anthology film Heavy Metal, it is also credited with providing the groundwork for films including Blade Runner and The Fifth Element.
 Currently published monthly, the magazine continues to feature stories, artist galleries and interviews by groundbreaking new and established talent — and the brand is also home to a slate of standalone comic book series, prose novels, a podcast network as well as television and film projects.

-Crypto.com NFT is a curated platform for collecting and trading non-fungible tokens by creators, celebrities and brands from the worlds of art, design, entertainment, sports and fashion — including the Aston Martin Formula One Team, Beatport, BossLogic, Boy George, Diego Perrone, Lega Serie A, Lionel Richie, Mr. Brainwash and Snoop Dogg.
+Crypto.com NFT is a curated platform for collecting and trading nonfungible tokens by creators, celebrities and brands from the worlds of art, design, entertainment, sports and fashion — including the Aston Martin Formula One Team, Beatport, BossLogic, Boy George, Diego Perrone, Lega Serie A, Lionel Richie, Mr. Brainwash and Snoop Dogg.

 Established in March 2021, Crypto.com NFT is powered by Crypto.com — which serves over 10 million customers with the growing crypto app, the Crypto.com Visa Card, the Crypto.com Exchange, and the Crypto.com DeFi Wallet.
 Heavy Metal has about 20 team members and it works with 200 artists.